-Results day can be stressful, so make sure your child knows how it works and what to expect.
+Results day can be stressful, so make sure your child knows how it works and what to expect

-- UCAS receives exam results, matches them to applicants, and makes them available to universities and colleges. - > Universities then check the offer details and confirm if the conditions have been met. - > If the university has confirmed their place, this will be shown clearly in Track.
+- UCAS receives exam results, matches them to applicants, and makes them available to universities and colleges. - Universities then check the offer details and confirm if the conditions have been met. - If the university has confirmed their place, this will be shown clearly in their application.

-There is restricted access to Track in the lead up to SQA results day and A level results day, while UCAS processes results - details of when it's available will be clearly displayed on ucas.com.
+There is restricted access to applications in the lead up to SQA results day and A level results day, while UCAS processes results - details of when applications are affected will be clearly displayed on ucas.com.